Where History Meets Luxury

 Once a part of the Channel Islands, the Palos Verdes Peninsula shifted slowly over millions of years and fused to the mainland coast of California.
 As a result, there is a unique collection of rocks and plant species that can only be found along the Peninsula and on the Islands.

-Terranea Resort's scene-stealing backdrop has attracted Hollywood film crews since the 1950s, when Lloyd Bridges starred as ex-Navy diver Mike Nelson in the popular TV adventure series, Sea Hunt.
-The popular black-and-white program was filmed in and around the present resort site throughout four seasons from 1958-1961.
+Terranea Resort's scene-stealing backdrop started attracting Hollywood film crews in the 1950s, when Lloyd Bridges starred as ex-Navy diver Mike Nelson in the TV adventure series, "Sea Hunt."
+The popular black-and-white program was filmed in and around the present resort throughout four seasons from 1958-1961.
 At the time, the land was home to Marineland of the Pacific.
-Sea Hunt is recognized as the first television series that focused on underwater adventures and provided an early platform for the protection of the Earth's resources.
-Since then, Terranea's dramatic landscape and oceanfront setting has been featured in numerous television and feature film productions, including: Pirates of the Caribbean, The Aviator, Charlie's Angels, This Is 40, Savages, and many more.
+"Sea Hunt" is the first television series that focused on underwater adventures and provided an early platform for the protection of the Earth's resources.
+Since then, Terranea's dramatic landscape and oceanfront setting have been featured in numerous TV and feature films, including "Pirates of the Caribbean," "The Aviator," "Charlie's Angels," "This Is 40," and "Savages."

-In 1954, the site became home to Marineland of the Pacific, a seaside animal theme park, which was the world's largest oceanarium when it opened.
+In 1954, the site became home to Marineland of the Pacific, a seaside animal theme park, which was the world's largest oceanarium at that time.
 Opening one year before Disneyland, many considered it California's first major theme park.
-It was best known for its performing Orcas or "killer whales."
-Marineland was sold and closed in 1986 when acquired by Sea World in San Diego (which had opened in 1964).
+It was best known for its performing orcas or killer whales.
+Marineland was sold and closed in 1986 when acquired by SeaWorld in San Diego (which opened in 1964).

 Creating Terranea To Present Day